 - There’s a sense of urgency in the email.
 This is a common tactic in a phishing or spear phishing scam.
 The cybercriminals let you know about a problem that requires your attention.
 Then, they say there’ll be unfortunate consequences if you don’t take action quickly.

 - A deceptive URL.
 A deceptive URL is one in which the actual URL does not match the displayed linked text or web address.
 For example, the displayed text might specify a legitimate bank name (“Chase”) or bank web address (“www.chase.com”), but when you hover your cursor over it (without clicking it), you might discover that the actual URL leads to a website in a foreign country known for cyber attacks.

 - An attachment.
 Cybercriminals sometimes use email attachments to install malware on computers.
 Many different types of files can contain malicious code, including PDF files and Microsoft Word documents.

-When discussing how to spot phishing and spear phishing attacks with employees, be sure to stress the risks associated with clicking an email link or opening an email attachment, especially if the email is from an unknown source.
-You also need to let employees know what they should do if they receive a suspicious email (e.g., simply delete it, notify someone about it).
+It’s also important to note the risks associated with clicking an email link or opening an email attachment, especially if the email is from an unknown source.
+You also need to let employees know what they should do if they receive a suspicious email e.g. simply delete it, notify someone about it.

-Cybercriminals sometimes try to con employees into giving them the information they need to access businesses’ computer systems or accounts.
+Conning is another tactic used by cybercriminals.
 This is referred to as social engineering.
-Hackers like to use social engineering attacks because exploiting human behavior is usually easier than hacking security and computer systems.
+Hackers like to use social engineering attacks because exploiting human behaviour is usually easier than hacking security and computer systems.

-To get into character, cybercriminals usually learn your business’s lingo.
-When cybercriminals use the terms that employees are accustomed to hearing, the employees are more apt to believe the cybercriminals and do what they ask.
+Cybercriminals learn your business’s lingo.
+When cybercriminals use the terms that employees are accustomed to hearing, the employees are more apt to believe them and do what they ask.

 Prepare for the Worst-Case Scenario